eclairjit/hecto-clash/README.md

 ./cmd/main.exe
 ```

-> 📝 You may need PostgreSQL running locally or through Docker.
+> 📝 You may need PostgreSQL and Redis running locally or through Docker.
 Update environment variables as needed in the `.env` files.

 ---